APR: Accreditation in Public Relations

 The questions on the APR examination are drawn from the enduring principles of public relations, including RPIE (Research, Planning, Implementation and Evaluation), ethics and law, crisis communication management and current issues in public relations.

-After a Readiness Review panel recommends that a candidate be advanced to the computer-based Examination, he (or she) is able to take his Examination at their convenience at any Prometric Testing Center.
+After the Panel Presentation, panel recommends whether or not the candidate can be advanced to the computer-based Examination.
+Once approved, the candidate is able to take the Examination at their convenience at any Prometric Testing Center.